About

 Hey!
-Welcome to WebGL.com and WebGPU.com, a community built by (and for) people who love building cool stuff on the web.
+Welcome to WebGL.com and WebGPU.com, an independent community built by (and for) people who love building cool stuff on the web.

 If you’re into 3D, GPU compute, data viz, ML, shaders, or just shiny interactive things… you’re in the right place.